-Willem McLoud is an independent scholar with a lively interest in ancient Middle Eastern and Mediterranean studies, Kantian philosophy and philosophy of science.
+Willem McLoud is an independent scholar with a keen interest in ancient Middle Eastern and Mediterranean studies, Kantian philosophy and philosophy of science.
 Willem holds a PhD in Nuclear Physics (Nuclear Fusion) as well as three Masters’ degrees.
 He is an innovative thinker who produced original work in various fields published in peer-review journals, his research of and writing about the ancient world stretching over more than three decades.

 McLoud’s main areas of study regarding the ancient Middle East are the Sumerian, Akkadian and early Egyptian civilizations, with special focus on the Uruk and Akkadian Periods in Mesopotamian history and the Old Kingdom Period in Egyptian history.
 The legends and myths associated with these great heroic ages of the ancient Middle East is a great passion of his.
 Willem had the privilege of participating for a few years in a Sumerian reading group led by the cuneiform specialist, Prof Fanie Vermaak.
 Additionally, he has a keen interest in the civilizations that formed in the eastern Mediterranean Region during the early second millennium BC, also finding the early Roman Era and the origins of Christianity captivating.